goodguyry/IndexedJS/README.md

 RockAlbums.query(opts);
 ```

-Or, of course, you could just create an array outside of the function and use it.
-As always, do whatever works best for you.
+Or, of course, an array could be created outside of the function and used in the same manner.
+As always, do whatever works best for the project.

 ## Adding to/updating the ObjectStore